inmanta/inmanta-core/docs/developers/modules.rst

 The plugin decorator accepts an argument name.
 This can be used to change the name of the plugin in the DSL.
-This can be used to create plugins that use python reserverd names such as ``print``.
+This can be used to create plugins that use python reserved names such as ``print``.

 A more complex plugin accepts arguments and returns a value.
 The following example creates a plugin that converts a string to uppercase: